 Storming down the back straight and flat-out through “The Kink” at Monticello Motor Club, I felt the rear confidently plant itself into the bank.
 Neatly and without drama, I negotiated a clean outside-inside-outside execution, tapping the apexes perfectly into the famed “Switchback” on the full course.
 That was incredibly easy, I thought, briefly catching the needle hovering well passed the 100 miles per hour mark.
 Then, the needle sank as I stomped on the 2016 Cadillac ATS-V coupe’s standard Brembo clamps.

 Disclaimer: Cadillac held a private event for journalists to sample the 2016 Cadillac ATS-V Coupe and Sedan on a racetrack at Monticello Motor Club.
-They wanted me to review it so bad, they threw me the keys and said, “have fun.”
+They wanted me to review it so bad, they threw me the keys, made me sign some waiver, and said, “have fun.”

 Good brakes…actually, really good.
 And they’re not even of the fancy carbon ceramic type.
 I nudged the gas the pedal with the side of my right foot for an easy heel-toe downshift decelerating into that “Switchback.”
 Already, disbelief began to set in.
 I just heel-toed a downshift…in a Cadillac.
 So much for that reputation of blubbery land yachts.
 Though rowing down from fourth to second revealed the ATS-V’s shifter could use some tightening up.
 A quick flick of the light and accurate tiller through the chicane really showcased the ATS-Vs quick reflexes and eager turn-in.
 The minimal shift in center of gravity and the stability through undulations further exemplified the well-balanced Alpha platform.
 In these moments, I finally accepted Cadillac’s ability to make a serious performer.